Skip to content

 MoleQlar:

-As already mentioned, the biological age lower or, in some cases, even higher than the normal age.
-Various lifestyle factors such as unhealthy eating, no or too little or the wrong exercise, smoking, alcohol and negative stress can contribute to this.
-In addition to these risk factors that can be influenced, there are dozens of circumstances that are difficult to change and modify.
-What would you recommend to your patients if an epigenetic age test is much higher than the chronological age?
-Are there protective factors in addition to the risk factors?
+As already mentioned, the biological age lower or, in some cases, even higher than normal age.
+Various lifestyle factors such as unhealthy eating, no or insufficient exercise, or the wrong exercise, smoking, alcohol, and negative stress can contribute to this.
+In addition to these modifiable risk factors, there are dozens of circumstances that are difficult to change and modify.
+What would you recommend to your patients if an epigenetic age test reveals a much higher age than their chronological age?
+Are there any protective factors in addition to the risk factors?

 Prof. Dr. Stoffel:

-This is a lot of detective work that needs to be worked out.
+This requires detailed detective work.
 Of course, we are far from being able to influence all of the risks that could potentially be improved.

-But - and this is the good news - we have many opportunities to live more consciously and healthily and, as part of proactive health care, we can contribute to increasing our health span.
+But – and this is the good news – we have many opportunities to live more consciously and healthily, and through proactive health care we can contribute to increasing our health span.

-Protective factors are definitely a "healthy diet", the right amount of exercise, restful, regenerative sleep, pulse-regulating breathing and balancing micronutrient deficiencies in the blood.
-I'm saying this very bluntly, but I can give you a scientifically valid definition or recommendation for action in each of these areas of action.
+Protective factors definitely include a "healthy diet," the right amount of exercise, restful, regenerative sleep, heart rate-regulating breathing, and balancing micronutrient deficiencies in the blood.
+I'm stating this quite simply, but I can give you a scientifically valid definition and recommendation for action in each of these areas.

 MoleQlar:

-Dr. Stoffel, thank you very much for the informative conversation and the exciting interview.
+Dr. Stoffel, thank you very much for the informative and fascinating interview.
 We can all learn a lot from it for our health and our lives!
-One final question to finish: Which MoleQlar product would you most like to have for personal use?
+One final question to conclude: Which MoleQlar product would you most like to have for personal use?

 Prof. Dr. Stoffel:

-Preferably a substance that influences the mitochondrial energy production of the cell, which enables us to make clinically and laboratory-based improvements to the “cell power plants”.
-Disturbances in this central element of metabolism are not only common, but also have a strong impact on our longevity.
-They are currently moving more into the spotlight through topics such as “Long-COVID“.
-We know these “fatigue symptoms“ but for much longer.
+Preferably a substance that influences the mitochondrial energy production of the cell, enabling us to achieve clinically and laboratory-based improvements in the "cell power plants."
+Disturbances in this central element of metabolism are not only common, but also strongly influence our longevity.
+They are currently gaining more attention through topics such as "Long COVID“.
+We know these “Fatigue symptoms“ but for much longer.

 Perhaps you, dear reader, could also write a little longevity wish list so that you can also do something good for your health!